-Accomplishing this requires a foundation of strong communication skills, critical listening capabilities and a robust process for converting people’s ideas into continuous improvement action.
+After hosting this sold-out workshop at Costco in 2018, Lisa Weis returns to share insights on developing a passionate, engaged workforce at your organization.
 The PCL 101 course was designed by AME to provide organizations with a comprehensive overview of people-centric leadership and the behaviors required to build a culture where every day, everyone is fulfilled by pursuing excellence and everybody flourishes.
+This requires a foundation of strong communication skills, critical listening capabilities and a robust process for converting people’s ideas into continuous improvement action.
 If you’re interested in improving leadership behaviors and increasing engagement, the AME PCL 101 Course is for you.

 Marc Kuzik is the continuous improvement manager for Argus Machine.
 Kuzik recently brought 14 of his teammembers to attend the PCL 101 workshop in Edmonton.
 "I believe the content within the people-centric leadership (workshop) is that keystone that has been our missing link—a link if you will—between the lean tools and our lean thinking or lean management.
 This is really, I think, a great opportunity to give our employees the ability to have good conversations.
 The content in this course changed the conversation that we’re having between colleagues and team members.
 It started even during the break time at the 101.
 I think it gives us tools we’ve never been taught and how to ask good clear questions and start to listen to those answers.
 That, to me, is changing the conversation and allows us to achieve enterprise excellence.”